LunaSare/datelife_examples/docs/Hominidae_report.md

 that we can essentially use this summary matrix to date any topology containing at least some of the nodes, as shown in the `Create new data` section.

 ###   2.2.
-Calibrating a consensus tree
+Calibrating a consensus tree with data from a summary matrix

-Even if the branch lengths coming form the clustered chronograms are not adequate, the topology can still be used as a consensus tree of the taxa with time data available.
+Even if the branch lengths coming from the clustered chronograms are not adequate, the topology can still be used as a consensus tree of the taxa with time data available.
 Then, a list of divergence times available for each node can be constructed from the summary matrix, simply by matching it to the node that corresponds to each pair of taxa in any given tree.
 Finally, the list and consensus tree can be fed to any dating software that does not require data.
 The branch length aduster (BLADJ) algorithm [@Webb2000] is really fast and does not make any evolutionary assumptions on age distribution.
-Other software such as MrBayes, r8s, and PATHd8 can be used instead of BLADJ by running them without data.
+Other software such as MrBayes or r8s can be used without data instead of BLADJ.
-In here, we show summary chronograms obtained using minimum, mean and maximum distances from summary matrices available for each node on the consensus tree and using them as fixed ages in BLADJ (Fig. 3).
+In here, we show summary chronograms obtained with BLADJ, using minimum, mean and maximum distances (from node age summary matrices) as fixed ages on the consensus tree (Fig. 3).
 Chronograms from both types of summary matrices are quite similar.
 As expected, SDM chronograms using minimum, mean and maximum distances do not vary much in their maximum age, because ages are transformed to minimize variance across them.
-In contrast, median chronogram obtained with minimum, mean and maximum distances have wider variation in their maximum ages, as can be observed in the distance between the green arrows in Fig. 3.
+In contrast, median chronogram obtained with minimum, mean and maximum distances have wider variation in their maximum ages, as can be observed from the separation between green arrows in Fig. 3.